Kyoka-run/Student-Catering-Services-Group-Project/README.md

 ### Acknowledgements
 Thanks to all contributors who have invested their efforts in this project.
 Special thanks to DCU for providing the platform for this assignment.

-For detailed usage and more information about the API, please refer to the API documentation.